SixtiFever/covid_dashboard/readme.md

 - Set a different value for the news_kw key in config.json

 ## Scheduling an event:
-- In order to change the dashboard output, an event must be scheduled
-- To schedule an event the from inputs on the dashboard intrface must be uses...
+In order to change the dashboard output, an event must be scheduled.
+To schedule an event the from inputs on the dashboard intrface must be uses...
 1. Enter a event name and time
-    2. Select one of the checkboxed -> covid data, news, repeat
+2. Select one of the checkboxes -> covid data, news, repeat
 3. Click submit

-- This event is now scheduled, and will update the dashboard at the input time
+This event is now scheduled, and will update the dashboard at the input time

-# Developers